aniruddhamonker/Contrail-KeystoneDB-Sync/README.md

 Tool to sync Keystone projects from contrail's database snapshot file.
 Primary use for troubleshooting scenarios in Contrail when attempting to reproduce customer issues in the lab

+## Pre-requisites
+Before installation please ensure you have "pip" and "git" installed on your system

 ## Running the script
 ### Help
 ```